gazezag/gaze-anchor/README.md

     nextTick(() => {
       if (!this.plugins.has(plugin)) {
         this.plugins.add(plugin);
-        // initialize the life cycle of each plugin
+        // inject dependencies into the plugin dynamically and execute it this.injector.resolve(plugin)();
-        // it will proxy the install function actually
-        // and inject the life cycle hooks automatically initLifeCycle(plugin, createUploader(this.target))(this.errorHandler);
       }
     }, this.errorHandler);